andybalham/blog-source-code/blog-posts/serverless-azure-04-blob-storage-cloud.md

 ![Specifying lifecycle filters in Azure Portal](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/serverless-azure-04-blob-storage/170-storage-account-rule-filter.png?raw=true)

-Now I had my containers in place, with rules to keep them managed.
-Although there was public access via keys, I had no intention of using them.
+Now I had my containers in place, with rules to keep them managed and, although there was public access via keys, I had no intention of using them.
 This is because I intended to use managed identities.

 ## Managed identities

+The Microsoft Learn article [What are managed identities for Azure resources?](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) give a good overview of what managed identities are.

+> A common challenge for developers is the management of secrets, credentials, certificates, and keys used to secure communication between services.
+Managed identities eliminate the need for developers to manage these credentials.
+>
+> While developers can securely store the secrets in Azure Key Vault, services need a way to access Azure Key Vault.
+Managed identities provide an automatically managed identity in Microsoft Entra ID for applications to use when connecting to resources that support Microsoft Entra authentication.
+Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

+It goes on to list some of echo some the benefits of using managed identities that I mentioned earlier.

+> - You don't need to manage credentials.
+Credentials aren’t even accessible to you.
+> - You can use managed identities to authenticate to any resource that supports Microsoft Entra authentication, including your own applications.
+> - Managed identities can be used at no extra cost.

+As I also mentioned, in AWS this is the default.
+In fact, it is the only option in order to access some services.
+It is good to see Azure following down this path.

+The article goes on to mention that there are two types of managed identity, system-assigned and user-assigned.
+In my case, I want a system-managed identity for my Azure Function.

 ## Using `DefaultAzureCredential`